DinoChiesa/Edge-DevPortal-Filter-ApiProducts/README.md

 For example, you can set it so that the API Product filtering for the dev site will be different than the filter for the live site.
 This means a developer logging into the dev site would see a different set of API products than a developer logigng into the live site.

 Obviously, the settings apply only to the site you are currently administering.
 If you want the settings administratively specified in the dev site to also apply to the test and live sites, you will need to either repeat those settings, or copy the database from dev to test and from dev to live.
-Be careful if you element to use this option!
+Be careful if you elect to use this option!
+You may not wish to copy the database.
+It's pretty easy to just repeat the appropriate configuration steps.

 ## The Experience of the Developer or User